Non-perturbative approach to the Bourgain-Spencer conjecture in stochastic homogenization: Main results

 where the right-hand side now makes perfect sense as a bounded random variable.
 In other words, this stationary corrector $\varphi^1$ is only defined via its conditional expectations with respect to the coefficient field $\Aa$ on bounded sets.
 This gives sense to weak-type expressions of the form $\expecmm{X\varphi^1(x)}$ for all {local} test random variables $X$.
 Note that this explicit 1D argument makes no use of Malliavin calculus. \item {\it Improving on the topology:}\\ As stated in Theorem~\ref{th:weak-cor}, our analysis provides a control on correctors in some dual Malliavin--Sobolev spaces, which quantifies how smooth and local the test random variable $X$ should be for $\expec{X\varphi^n}$ to be well-defined.
 However, we do not know whether this control is optimal, and in particular whether Malliavin calculus could be avoided.
 At order~\mbox{$\ell=\lceil\frac d2\rceil$}, our analysis yields the following improved estimate: if the covariance function $\calC$ is compactly supported, then the stationary corrector~$\varphi^\ell$ is uniquely defined in $C^\infty(\R^d;\Sc'(\Omega))$ with $\expecmm{\varphi^\ell}=0$, and it satisfies for all $x\in\R^d$, $R>0$, and $q<\infty$,

-This generalizes the above explicit 1D construction~\eqref{eq:1D-explicit}, and we do not know whether such estimates extend to higher orders $n>\ell$. \item{\it Evaluating higher-order effective tensors:}\\ In view of the definition of weak correctors in Theorem~\ref{th:weak-cor0}, formula~\eqref{eq:def-barak} now makes sense and defines higher-order effective tensors for all $1\le n\le d$,
+This generalizes the above explicit 1D construction~\eqref{eq:1D-explicit}, and we do not know whether such estimates extend to higher orders $n>\ell$. \item{\it Evaluating higher-order effective tensors:}\\ By the definition of weak correctors in Theorem~\ref{th:weak-cor0}, formula~\eqref{eq:def-barak} now makes sense and defines higher-order effective tensors for all $1\le n\le d$,

 This formula can be substantially simplified in view of the following observation: if~$\Aa$ is pointwise symmetric, then we have for all~$1\le n\le d$,

 where we have defined for all $n=2m+1$ with $m<\ell=\lceil\frac d2\rceil$,